Skip to content

 If you travel outside the country

-The U.S. State Department has tips for traveling outside the U.S.
+The U.S. State Department has tips for travelers with disabilities and chronic conditions.

 If you need medical care outside the country, the U.S. consulate can help you get treatment.
-Read the Medical Information for Americans Abroad before leaving home.
+Read Your Health Abroad before leaving home.
 Also check the website of the U.S. embassy for the country you will be visiting.

 Traveler's checklist